Trademarks — Registration and Enforcement

 Advertisement

-Once an application has successfully proceeded through examination, it is advertised in the Canada Gazette.
-Advertisement triggers the start of a two-month opposition period entitling a third party to oppose the registration of the trademark, usually on the grounds that the third party is the owner of a confusingly similar trademark.
+Once an application has successfully proceeded through examination, it is advertised in the Canadian Trademarks Journal.
+Advertisement triggers the start of a two-month opposition period entitling any third party to oppose the registration of the trademark, usually on the grounds that the third party is the owner of a confusingly similar trademark.

 Allowance

-If an applicant is not opposed, or the opposition fails, the application will be allowed.
-An allowed application can proceed to registration upon payment of the registration fee and, if the application was filed on the basis of proposed use, upon the filing of a declaration that the trademark is now in use.
+If an application is not opposed, or the opposition fails, the application will be allowed.
+An allowed application will proceed to registration.

 Registration

-Once registered, a trademark has protection for a 15-year term, which can be renewed for subsequent 15-year terms provided that the mark is still registrable.
+Once registered, a trademark has protection for a 10 year term, which can be renewed for subsequent 10 year terms provided that the mark is still registrable.
 A registered trademark can be expunged from the trademark registry if it is not used for a period of at least 3 years in the marketplace.

 Foreign Trademark Applications

-In many cases, an applicant will want to effect the filing of foreign trademark applications, which Bhole IP Law is not directly entitled to file.
-Bhole IP Law, in these cases, will engage foreign counsel to conduct filings on the client’s behalf.
+In many cases, an applicant will want to effect the filing of foreign trademark applications.
+Bhole IP Law has a network of foreign counsel that conducts filings on the client’s behalf.

 Priority Rights